Nyarlathulhu/Leetcode/README.md

 # Leetcode
-collects my solutions to problems
+This repo collects my solutions to problems I have dealt with.

-all solutions are acceptable
+All solutions are acceptable.